infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 Language_restriction - Report languages to include, per inclusion criteria.
 Follow_up_period - Follow-up period required for inclusion, per inclusion criteria, as described in the SRR.
-Follow_up_period_unified – Unified coding for follow-up period, reduced from te "follow_up_period" column.
+Follow_up_period_unified – Unified coding for follow-up period, reduced from te "follow_up_period" column. last_search_year – the year when the last literature search of an SRR was performed. last_search_month – the month when the last literature search of an SRR was performed. last_search_day – the day when the last literature search of an SRR was performed.
 Notes – Additional notes about each entry.

 6) inclusion_net_edges_trinquart.csv: